kra-mo/cartridges/CONTRIBUTING.md

 "isort.args":["--profile", "black"],
 ```

-For other code editors, you can install them via `pip` and invoke them via the command line.
+For other code editors, you can install them via `pip` and invoke them from the command line.